 The hero element must impress the visitor when they land on your page.
 It may be a static image, carousel, animation, or a video designed to inspire emotion in your visitors, help them relate to your brand, and convey the emotional aspect of the headline.

-More companies are now putting a video in the hero section: a 30-second video can explain a product much quicker than the words and pictures, as well as enhance the user experience.
 Since the users are expected to watch the video before doing anything else on the page, the designers create oversized play buttons, screenshots that are actually auto-playing demo videos, and other techniques to attract and keep the visitor’s attention.

 Many premium video hosting services offer analytics, so you will know how much content the visitor took in.
 Free services, such as YouTube or Vimeo, are available too.
 The video itself need not be expensive either: a computer microphone and screen capturing software may help you illustrate your product quite well.